 Our Mission

-To improve the retention and graduation rates of underrepresented undergraduate engineering students.
+To improve the retention and graduation rates of undergraduate engineering students.

 What is EESI?